Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 ]
 ```

-An example where a publisher group sends messages to exchange ex1 choosing a random routing from the routingKeys array for each message.
+An example where a publisher sends messages to exchange ex1 choosing a random routing from the routingKeys array for each message.

 ```json
 "publishers": [